Travel Guide: Calaguas Islands (Updated)

 - There is a source of fresh water in the island

-- There is restroom the island
+- There are restrooms in the island

 - There is a small community (Barangay Mangkawayan) on the opposite side of the island, around 10 minutes by foot